5minds/ProcessCube.CLI/src/snippets/list-process-instances.epilog.md

                                     --sort-by-state desc \
                                     --sort-by-created-at asc

-The above lists all process instances from January 2020, which were started from a process model and were completed at the end of October.
-The completed process instances can be filtered according to the execution time.
-The name of the started process model contains the prefix "Registration.", but does not contain the word "Internal", and which are either still running or resulted in an error.
+The above lists all process instances from January 2020, which were started from a process model whose name contains the prefix "Registration.", but does not contain the word "Internal", were completed between January and October 2020, took more than one hour to complete and which are finished or resulted in an error.
 The results are sorted by process model in ascending alphabetical order, within each model section, the process instances are grouped by state in the order "running, error" and for each state, process instances are listed oldest to newest.